7 Prerequisites that Led to the UR’s Robins Stadium LEED Silver Certification

 University of Richmond’s Robins Stadium was designed and built using the U.S. Green Building Council’s LEED (Leadership in Energy & Environmental Design) rating standards with a goal of earning their Silver rating.
 Construction began December 20, 2008, the day after the University of Richmond won the NCAA National Football Championship.
 The stadium was completed in September 2010.

-Robins Stadium was the first-ever football stadium on the University of Richmond campus with a total building area of 67,480 square feet.
+About Robins Stadium Robins Stadium was the first-ever football stadium on the University of Richmond campus with a total building area of 67,480 square feet.
 On October 20, 2011 Robins Stadium was proud to achieve its LEED “Silver” certification.
 LEED has a project checklist that assigns points to different initiatives.
 While some standards are required, projects can choose which areas they want to focus on depending on the level of LEED certification they are striving for.The following describes the intent of the different LEED prerequisites and how Robins Stadium met these standards.

-The Sustainable Sites prerequisite encourages minimizing impact on ecosystems and water resources.
+1. Sustainable sites The Sustainable Sites prerequisite encourages minimizing impact on ecosystems and water resources.
 After choosing an appropriate site for the stadium, Robins Stadium wanted to be sure the stadium connected with the community.
 It focused on providing alternative forms of transportation such as access to public transportation, changing rooms and bicycle storage and preferred parking for car pools and hybrids.Other initiatives included restoration of the habitat, maximizing open space and quality control of storm water.
 Robins Stadium used a “cool roof” to reflect light instead of absorbing solar energy, helping reduce the “heat island effect.”

-The Water Efficiency prerequisite focuses on reducing the burden on potable water supply and wastewater systems.
+2. Water Efficiency The Water Efficiency prerequisite focuses on reducing the burden on potable water supply and wastewater systems.
 Robins Stadium uses 43% less water than the LEED code minimum.
 This was achieved by installing low-flow water fixtures and artificial turf.
 Further, the stadium reduced its water usage by 30% and eliminated the use of irrigation.

 3. Energy & Atmosphere